Celebrating Dinas Llên

 February – March 2026

-From town criers in gold sequinned cloaks to stories of peace and the wonders of the river Rheidol, Aberystwyth University is organising a series of activities during February and March 2026 to celebrate Aberystwyth Ceredigion’s recognition as Wales’s first Dinas Llên / City of Literature.
+From town criers in gold sequinned cloaks to stories of peace, poetry and the wonders of the river Rheidol, Aberystwyth University is organising a series of activities during February and March 2026 to celebrate Aberystwyth Ceredigion’s recognition as Wales’s first Dinas Llên / City of Literature.
 The programme includes a range of creative events which are open to the public free of charge – scroll down for more details and information on how you can be part of the celebrations.

 It’s not only the University which is celebrating Aberystwyth Ceredigion’s recent recognition as a Dinas Llên | City of Literature, and part of UNESCO’s worldwide network of Creative Cities.
 Activities are also being held in Ceredigion by other members of the partnership which was formed in 2021 to develop and submit the application for Dinas Llên / City of Literature status to UNESCO.
-The full partnership includes Aberystwyth Town Council, Aberystwyth University, the Books Council of Wales, Ceredigion County Council, the National Library of Wales and the University of Wales Trinity Saint David (including the Centre for Advanced Welsh and Celtic Studies, the Wales Literature Exchange and Literature Across Borders).
+The full partnership includes Aberystwyth Town Council, Aberystwyth University, the Books Council of Wales, Ceredigion County Council, the National Library of Wales and the University of Wales Trinity Saint David (including the Centre for Advanced Welsh and Celtic Studies, the Wales Literature Exchange and Literature Across Fontiers).

 Reading Landscapes Residency